2024

 There are sustainable cities, and then there are regenerative cities.

-While sustainable cities aim to minimise environmental impact and meet present needs without affecting future generations, regenerative cities strive for a net positive impact by integrating nature into urban environments, creating spaces that minimise harm, and restoring natural ecosystems.
+While sustainable cities aim to minimise environmental impact and meet present needs without affecting future generations, regenerative cities strive beyond for a net positive impact, by integrating nature into urban environments, creating spaces that minimise harm, and restoring natural ecosystems.

 This includes designing urban areas that support wildlife, improve air and water quality, transform waste into resources, and enhance community well-being through green infrastructure.

-Scaling these solutions across different cities, however, presents unique challenges, from navigating complex regulatory frameworks; engaging the right stakeholders; funding constraints; to poor public awareness.
+Scaling these solutions across different cities, however, presents unique challenges, from navigating complex regulatory frameworks to engaging the right stakeholders, and from funding constraints to poor public awareness.

-As discussions at COP29 highlight the urgent need for climate action, regenerative cities will be a focal point as urban areas can actively contribute to carbon capture and ecological restoration.
+As discussions at COP29 highlight the urgent need for climate action, this plenary will discuss the various ways in which cities can adopt regenerative models of urban planning and contribute to carbon capture and ecological restoration across the world.